-Vendor Managed Inventory (VMI) is a business model where the retailer provides product activity (such as an EDI 852) to a vendor to compare against model stock for each store location.
+Vendor Managed Inventory (VMI) is a business model where the retailer provides product activity (such as an EDI 852) to a vendor to compare against model stock for each store location as well as e-commerce inventory.
 Once a vendor has this information, they integrate it with their wholesale ownership to determine production needs, what replenishment is needed by store and create reverse PO’s.

 While Vendor Managed Inventory has in the past been mostly reserved for top tier suppliers, lately we see more apparel and accessory related buyers wanting their vendors to do more.
 It makes sense for them, as their resources are steadily reducing over time and pressure constantly increases to improve the bottom line.
 Improved turns and lower out of stocks resulting from this program (if well executed) surely help.